How Can We Help?

 Excel “drops” the leading zero from numbers, so it won’t appear in the spreadsheet.
 When you create a new student, you can change the PIN if needed.
 (Just remember that the PIN must be unique for each student.)

 Tip: If your students use an access card to enter the studio, you can write the PIN on their access card.
-Another way to help student remember their PIN is to write it on the inside cuff of the student’s uniform.
+Another way to help student remember their PIN is to write it on the inside cuff or collar of the student’s uniform.
 (Use a Sharpie so the ink won’t smear or wash out!)